ETTOTW/Herobrine/docs/final.md

 We use Dijkstra's algorithm as the upper bound for the q-learning algorithm because Dijkstra’s algorithm can always find the overall optimal path with enough information about the environment.
 We use the same discrete movement commands and action list as the q-learning algorithm for comparison.

-To find the optimal a path from a start point to destination, we use Dijkstra's algorithm in following steps:
+To find the optimal path from a start point to destination, we use Dijkstra's algorithm in following steps:

     (1. Initialize two priority dictionaries and save the start point) grid_dist[ {key=block index}: {value=cost from the start to the key} ]